 5.3.9.6.5 Hierarchical Templating and Sub-Numbering

-If the Segment template contains a $SubNumber$ value and a Segment Timeline signalling with Segment sequence is used, then
+If the Segment template contains a $SubNumber$ value and a Segment Timeline signalling with Segment Sequence is used, then

-— if $Time$ is present, the $Time$ is replaced with the earliest presentation time of the Segment sequence for all Segments in the Segment Sequence,
+— if $Time$ is present, the $Time$ is replaced with the earliest presentation time of the Segment Sequence for all Partial Segments in the Segment Sequence,

-— if $Number$ is present, the $Number$ is replaced with the number of the Segment sequence, i.e. with the number as if every Segment sequence in the Segment timeline is treated as single Segment,
+— if $Number$ is present, the $Number$ is replaced with the number of the Segment Sequence, i.e. with the number as if every Segment sequence in the Segment timeline is treated as single Segment (e.g., as inferred from SegmentTemplate@startNumber or S@n),

-— and in both cases the $SubNumber$ is replaced with the Segment number of the Segment Sequence, with 1 being the number of the first Segment in the sequence.
+— and in both cases the $SubNumber$ is replaced with the Partial Segment sub-number in the Segment Sequence (as inferred from the S@k attribute), with 1 being the sub-number of the first Partial Segment in the sequence.

 NOTE The earliest presentation time of the next Segment Sequence in the same Representation can be derived from the sum of the earliest presentation time of the current Segment Sequence and the duration of the Segment resulting from the concatenation of all Media Segments in a Segment Sequence.
 In case of ISO BMFF, this can be accomplished by summing the track runs of segments in the seqment sequence.